Are you an adviser? Go to Unbiased Pro

 Is Revolut FSCS protected?

-Revolut does not hold a UK banking licence, meaning that deposits are not covered by the FSCS.
+Revolut does not yet hold a full UK banking licence, so its normal e-money accounts are not protected by the FSCS.

 Does Monzo or Revolut have better app functionality?

-Both banks are app-based financial institutions, allowing customers to make financial transactions via their apps or online.
+Revolut and Monzo are app-based financial institutions that allow customers to make financial transactions via their apps or online.

-Monzo and Revolut accounts can be linked to Google Pay and Apple Pay via their apps, and Monzo allows customers to link Monzo Extra, Perks, and Max features to their accounts through the app.
+Monzo and Revolut accounts can be linked to Google Pay and Apple Pay for seamless financial management.

-Monzo and Revolut’s apps also offer a range of money management features, including in-app spending breakdowns, overdraft management and budgeting tools.
+Monzo and Revolut’s apps also offer a range of useful features, including in-app spending breakdowns, overdraft management (Monzo only) and budgeting tools.

 Are Monzo's rewards better than Revolut’s?